-6. To download the file to another machine, right-click the file name, select Save As, and browse to the location of interest.
+- 6. To download the file to another location on your network, left-click the file name, select Save, and browse to the new file location. - 7.
+To delete the backup file, click on the checkbox to the left of the file to select it, and click Delete.